-As someone who has recruited into the practice market for over 6 years, I have noticed that companies are increasingly reticent to part with their staff.
-This leads to three month notice periods’ and “buy backs” becoming increasingly common.
+I've noticed how companies are increasingly reticent to part with staff.
+This leads to three month notice periods and “buy backs” becoming increasingly common.

 This obviously creates a problem for organisations who ideally do not want to wait for this period of time for a new member of staff to start, or to be held ransom and have to pay substantially more on salaries than they initially thought.

 So, what can be done to relieve this stalemate?
 What happens when I have secured a new role and want to leave sooner than the stipulated notice period states?
 Will an extra £5,000 on my base salary really change anything?

 When you are at the interview stage, it is very important to be honest about your notice period and not to make false promises that you can start on a certain date, when you are not 100% sure.
 It is imperative that you start on the right foot with your new employer.